biswas/Transverse_energy_analysis/README.txt

 	  using BESLambdasToRootFile.cpp
 	--> DONE

+	3. DONE --
-	3. modify existing code to use the fitting method of the TGraphErrors class instead of the TH1 class
+	modify existing code to use the fitting method of the TGraphErrors class instead of the TH1 class
 	---> DONE (actually didn't need to use this method after all; constructed bins) 3.1 See if the methods (args) in the header need to be modified: DONE